Quanjiang/ProcessMonitorSystem/README.md

 ## Baisc

-Python3.x with Flask for web, apscheduler
+Python3.x with Flask for web, apscheduler for process and scheduler control.
+The gunicorn for deploy on Openshift/any server

 https://github.com/agronholm/apscheduler
 http://flask.pocoo.org/